dianewallace/primary-cat/README.md

 # Primary Category

+This is very much a work in progress!
+Specifically the filter posts by meta key isn't working yet.

 A WordPress plugin that allows publishers to designate a primary category for posts.

+This plugin adds a gutenberg settings panel to select a primary category and a block to display posts by their primary category.

 ## Installation
 ### Upload